Sonidos Del Alma

 Spanish language choir Sonidos del Alma is under the direction of Colombian singer-songwriter Iaki Vallejo.
 The choir will specialise in songs from Latin America such as the Mexican bolero Besame mucho, the Colombian cumbia El pescador and the Chilean classic Todo cambia.
 The repertoire will also include arrangements of Iaki’s own songs with the purpose of creating opportunities to perform together in her shows.

-Come together in a fun, relaxed and friendly environment to be part of the new and exciting choir - open to all comers; experience not required.
+Sing together in a fun, relaxed and friendly environment as part of the exciting Spanish language choir Sonidos del Alma.
+No experience needed.

 New term dates are TBA.
-Register your interest to particpate or see upcoming events.
+Register your interest to participate or see upcoming events.

 Hear from first term participants in the video above and sneak peek behind the scenes!
 Singing in a foreign language can significantly improve learning how to speak it.